The College is in Phase Two of transitioning college operations back to our campuses. Campuses will not be open to walk-in students or visitors.

 Attend an Orientation Session.

-Once your eligibility is verified, you will receive a link to schedule your orientation session (for schools where a College Liaison is located, check with your Liaison about the orientation process).
+Once your eligibility is verified, you will receive a link to schedule your online orientation session (for schools where a College Liaison is located, check with your Liaison about the orientation process).

 Register for courses when new student registration opens.